 3 STARTING DATE, FUNDING INSTRUMENTS, AND GRANT AMOUNT

-Within the three described themes under the heading of "Health and well-being" (cf. section 2.2, section 2.3, and section 2.4) it is possible to apply for DFF-Research Project1 (thematic) and DFF-Research Project2 (thematic).
+Within the two described themes under the heading of "Health" (cf. section 2.2 and section 2.3) it is possible to apply for DFF-Research Project1 (thematic) and DFF-Research Project2 (thematic).